ttsvetanov92/Ender3ProDD-marlin/README.md

 - **Marlin 2.1.3 Beta 2**: Latest version.
 - **OctoPi**: Used for managing prints via Raspberry Pi.

+## How to Compile the Firmware

+To compile the firmware, you will need **Visual Studio Code (VSCode)** with the **PlatformIO** extension.
+Follow these steps:

+1. Install **Visual Studio Code** if you haven’t already.
+2. Open VSCode and install the **PlatformIO IDE** extension from the Extensions Marketplace.
+3. Clone this repository or download it as a ZIP file and extract it.
+4. Open the firmware folder in VSCode.
+5. Use PlatformIO to build the project:
+   - Click on the checkmark (✔) in the bottom toolbar, or run `PlatformIO: Build` from the Command Palette.
+   - This will generate the compiled firmware file (`.bin`) in the `.pio/build/` folder.

+For a detailed guide, you can refer to [this video tutorial](https://www.youtube.com/watch?v=PMG4bC9I3DA).

 ## Full Changelog

 ### Print Motion Settings